ibm-ecosystem-engineering/APICv10/instructions/Lab3/index.md

  Create OAuth Service
 ----------------------------------------------------------------------------------------------------------------------------------------

-1. In the API Manager from the main menu on the left, click [[Resources]].
+1. In the Cloud Manager from the main menu on the left, click [[Resources]].

 2. In the Resources menu, click  [[OAuth Providers-\> Native OAuth